LUXURY IN THE MIDDLE EAST

 The collections are curated in a way that reflects the increasingly fashion-forward consumer who is eclectic in her selection of designers, and is increasingly style-aware.

-If you’d like to discuss your own luxury or fashion launch in the GCC region, please reach out to SUM
+If you’d like to discuss your own luxury or fashion launch in the GCC region, our luxury brand strategy services can help guide the process.